Trafficking crackdown may be Obama's best chance on gun control

 Obama suffered a blow on Tuesday when Senate Majority Leader Harry Reid acknowledged there was not enough support for prohibiting the sale of assault weapons.

-The proposed ban was one of the parts of Obama's gun control efforts most directly linked to the Dec.
-14 massacre at an elementary school in Newtown, Connecticut, that left 20 children and six adults dead.
-The gunman, Adam Lanza, 20, used an assault-style automatic rifle.
+The proposed ban was one of the parts of Obama's gun control efforts most directly linked to the December 14 massacre at an elementary school in Newtown, Connecticut, that left 20 children and six adults dead.
+The gunman, Adam Lanza, 20, used an assault-style semi-automatic rifle.

 A push to impose a limit of 10 bullets on high-capacity ammunition clips is also likely to die in the Senate through lack of support from both Republicans who traditionally oppose gun control and pro-gun Democrats, some of whom fear being targeted by a National Rifle Association lobbying campaign.

-The only remaining major gun control effort is a plan to expand background checks for gun buyers.
+The only remaining major gun control effort is a plan to require background checks for all gun buyers.
 But it is also in danger.

 "It could pass the Senate, but it will never get through" the Republican-led House of Representatives, Grassley said.

-The background check bill would "lead to (gun) registration," which has been long opposed by gun-rights advocates, Grassley said.
+Grassley charged that the background check bill, despite claims to the contrary by Democrats, would "lead to (gun) registration," which has been long opposed by gun-rights advocates.

+Durbin suggested that the fate of the background check bill may depend on efforts to reach an elusive bipartisan compromise.
+There is a snag over proposed record-keeping in private sales.

 Federally registered gun dealers are required to conduct background checks on buyers, but about 40 percent of purchases are from private sellers who have no such obligation.
-(Editing by Alistair Bell and Tim Dobbyn)

-Note: (This story has been corrected to fix description of weapon in 12th paragraph to semi-automatic)
+The bill would expand the background check requirement to private sales.